awsdocs/aws-doc-sdk-examples/python/example_code/iam/iam_basics/README.md

 **user_wrapper.py**

 Shows how to create and manage IAM users, including how to attach a policy to a user.
-Also includes a complete demonstration that creates users with different permissions and shows how they can only perform the actions allowed by their attached policies.
+Also includes a complete demonstration that creates users with different permissions.
+It also shows how they can only perform the actions allowed by their attached policies.

 ## Prerequisites